All Episodes

 Bush, a very hard person to deal with on these issues.

-Which means, plain and simple, that this vote in the House yesterday to vote in the Senate today are purely symbolic, because they know Bush is going to veto this and they can't override the veto.
+And Clinton cautioned Democrats don't want to be blamed for cutting off funding for troops in harm's way, acknowledging the political risks of such a maneuver, which means, plain and simple, that this vote in the House yesterday to vote in the Senate today are purely symbolic because they know Bush is going to veto this and they can't override the veto.

-But they think in their perverted way of looking things that this is going to transfer total authority, accountability for what happens in Iraq to Bush.
+But they think in their perverted way of looking at things that this is going to transfer total authority, accountability for what happens in Iraq to Bush.

 They think somehow they're going to escape the idea in the American people's minds that they are the ones that want defeat.